-main integer (1) defining the main spectrum, i.e. the spectrum which m/z and intensity values get replaced and is returned.
+integer (1) defining the main spectrum, i.e. the spectrum which m/z and integrity values get raplaced and is returned.
+By default the first spectrum in x is tensity values get replaced and is returned.
 By default the first spectrum in x is used.